Ahmad Beg

-Ahmad Beg or Ahmed Beg was a ruler of the Aq Qoyunlu.
-He was a grandson of Uzun Hasan and Mehmed the Conqueror through his father and mother side respectively.
+Ahmad Beg or Ahmed Beg (1476 – 14 December 1497) was a ruler of the Aq Qoyunlu.
+Through his father Ughurlu Muhammad he was a paternal grandson of Uzun Hasan, while through his mother Gevherhan Hatun he was a maternal grandson of Mehmed the Conqueror.
 He was also a son-in-law (damat) to Bayezid II.

 Name

 He is known as Ahmad Göde or Gövde Ahmad (گودک احمد; احمد گوده).

 According to Turkish sources, he got the nickname göde due to his short height.

 According to the Safavid historian Hasan Beg Rumlu:

 Indeed, as mentioned earlier, he was killed in the winter of that year.
 His reign lasted six months.
 As for his physique; his face was extremely red and white, he was short, and his hands and feet were short.
 For this reason, Ahmad was known as göde.

 He is mentioned in contemporary sources as Ahmed Mirza, Ahmed Padishah or Sultan Ahmed.

 Early life

 In 1474, before Ahmad's birth, his father Ughurlu Muhammad rebelled against Ahmad's grandfather, the then ruling sultan Uzun Hasan, and took refuge in the Ottoman Empire.
 Mehmed the Conqueror welcomed Ughurlu and married him to his daughter Gevherhan Hatun.
 Ahmad was born from this marriage, but hardly knew his father since Ughurlu Muhammad was killed in 1477.
 He was raised in the Ottoman court where he received the care and attention befitting a claimant to the Aq Qoyunlu throne and a nephew of Bayezid.
 Indeed, Bayezid felt a strong familial bond with the young prince as he frequently addressed him as his dear son in official correspondence and offered his daughter Aynışah Sultan in marriage for him.

 The arrival of the embassy of military commanders and urban notables sent from Diyarbakir by Nur Ali assured Ahmad a broad coalition of support would welcome his return.

-Ahmad left Constantinople shortly and met Nur Ali and an army of supporters at Erzincan before Rustam's defeat in the summer 1497.
+Ahmad left Constantinople shortly afterwards and met Nur Ali and an army of supporters at Erzincan before Rustam's defeat in the summer of 1497.